NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 -   Yes, the API documentation

--   **Yes, the GUI documentation**
+-   Yes, the GUI documentation

--   No
+-   **No**

-You have to be logged in to change the language.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 **OC20: Does the platform implement a proper deprecation strategy to avoid breaking client applications while rolling out major changes in